HoukasaurusRex/jt.houk.space/content/articles/dev-log.md

 - Will Ecom send us a full address or can they convert to coordinates?
   - If we must convert to coordinates, should we make a platform service to handle this?
 - Should we make a new platform service to store coordinate-based delivery zones?

+### Investigating missing lot inventory

+- Helped Yongmin with a query to find missing inventory